Edited March 2020.

+Now, more than ever, it’s imperative that your business considers how it addresses its image and messaging via the power of public relations.
 The internet has brought a great, sweeping change in the way we receive and absorb information.
 It affects everything, from how we shop or stay up-to-date, to how we keep in touch with loved ones.
 But with all the good, technology has shifted our views on the concept of “news,” authority figures, and the companies with whom we do business.
+By being proactive, you can create trust in your company so that if and when a story hits, you control the spin—good, bad, and indifferent.

 Trust is faltering.

 The same can be said of corporations.
 Industry lobbyists have long been considered slick, smooth-talking politicians themselves, intent on keeping the government from interfering in business, even when that interference is designed with public safety in mind.
 When the public feels their government has sold out to Wall Street or special interest groups in favor of business over public safety and security, trust in authority wanes.
-Corporate greed is blamed for a myriad of problems.
-And if business executives aren’t to blame, then lawmakers who sold out to them are.
+We blame corporate greed for a myriad of problems.
+And when they aren’t at fault, we look to lawmakers.
 The one thing designed to keep those in authority honest, the media, has become another conglomerate cog in a big PR machine.

 How do we bridge the gap?

 It’s not just in our news and our politics.
-Reviews on sites like Amazon and Yelp are constantly exposed to be faulty.
+Reviews on sites like Amazon, Best Buy, and Walmart are constantly exposed to be faulty.
 These site features are designed to inspire trust, and yet the scammers have found ways to game the system.
 When Amazon plugs one hole to stop the erosion of trust, another scam comes along.
 Yelp has an algorithm designed to prioritize legitimate reviews and suppress ones that have sketchy qualities, or remove them altogether.

 How does a business gain a consumer’s trust in such a time?